mattermost/mattermost-handbook/operations/workplace/people/hr-cadences.md

 Understanding where you are today and what the next step may be improves transparency to opportunities.
 Matching your unique talent combination with work is a team effort between an individual, manager, and Mattermost.

 #### **Q13.
 How likely are you to recommend Mattermost as a place to work?**
-Staff Net Promoter Score is a health index measuring overall engagement, happiness and loyalty. sNPS is a common indicator of attrition, both voluntary and involuntary.
-Understanding how Promoters, Detractors and Passives rate each category gives us, Mattermost, an opportunity to retain talent, improve performance and the staff experience.
+Staff Net Promoter Score (SNPS) is a health index measuring overall engagement, happiness, and loyalty.
+SNPS is a common indicator of attrition, both voluntary and involuntary.
+Understanding how Promoters, Detractors, and Passives rate each category gives us, Mattermost, an opportunity to retain talent, improve performance, and enhance the staff experience.

 ### Post-COM Survey Analysis